 It is acknowledged that whilst Saunders-Roe history does not necessarily connect directly into BAE Systems, the inter-relationship with the various companies, products, personnel and heritage run in such close parallels to Vickers, Hawker Siddeley and Gloster-Saro that we believe they deserve recognition.

-Based at Cowes on the Isle of Wight, Saunders-Roe Limited was created in 1929 when Alliott Verdon Roe and partner John Lord took control of boat builders S.E.
+Based at Cowes on the Isle of Wight, Saunders-Roe Limited was created in 1929 when Alliott Verdon-Roe left AVRO and with his business partner John Lord, took control of boat builders S.E.
 Saunders Limited.

-Saunders had been involved with the production of amphibian biplanes, predominantly of wooden construction (albeit their last projects were formed with their patented ‘corrugated’ metal structure for the hull).
+Saunders had been involved with the production of amphibian biplanes, predominantly of wooden construction (albeit their last projects were formed with their patented ‘corrugated’ metal structure for the hull) such as the plywood covered Saunders A4 Medina.

 Saunders-Roe aviation activities mainly concentrated on the manufacturing of 462 of the RJ Mitchell designed Supermarine Walrus Mk1 and Mk2’s as well as 290 Supermarine Sea Otters.

-In 1947 the company experimented with jet power with the SR.A/1 flying boat fighter and although it proved to have good performance and handling, the withdrawal from production of the Beryl engine by Metropolitan Vickers saw the whole project mothballed in 1950.
+In 1947, the company experimented with jet power with the SR.A/1 flying boat fighter and although it proved to have good performance and handling, the withdrawal of the Beryl Jet Engine from production by Metropolitan Vickers saw the whole project mothballed in 1950.

 The company also went through a difficult period in the early 1950’s with the further cancellation of the SR.45 Princess, one of the world’s largest all-metal flying boats.

-Saunders-Roe Limited undertook a number of ‘air-cushion’ projects during the 1950’s none of which sadly matched the invention of Christopher Cockerell (later Sir Christopher Cockerell).
+Saunders-Roe Limited also undertook a number of facinating ‘air-cushion’ projects during the 1950’s, none of which sadly matched the invention of Christopher Cockerell (later Sir Christopher Cockerell).

 |SE Saunders Limited|